jackson15j/cv/craig_astill_cv.md

 Tech Lead / Senior Software Developer: [Clinithink] (2018 - March 2022)
 -----------------------------------------------------------------------

-#### Tech Lead: (June 2021 - Present)
+* **Tech Lead:** (June 2021 - March 2022):
     * Tech Lead on a new Medical NLP product to compliment the Companies updated portfolio.
 The Product extracts narrative from EMR (Electronic Medical Records) and encodes it against the [Snomed] standard with additional Temporal & Relational context.
     * Worked in the Architecture Team to design & implement the core libraries/modules for the new portfolio of products, used by all downstream Application Development Teams.
     * Led the internal migration from Gitlab/Taiga/Jenkins to Azure DevOps to reduce costs and lost development time from lack of integration.
     * Continued to define & shape the Engineering Direction of the team to increase productivity & quality.
     * Additional roles: Mentoring, interviews, Team Lead.

-#### Senior Software Developer: (2018 - June 2021)
+* **Senior Software Developer / Team Lead:** (2018 - June 2021):

-* Team Lead for legacy & new portfolio Medical NLP products:
     * Legacy Stack: C++ NLP core, Python (flask/tornado) backend, Javascript (Angular) frontend, AWS (boto3) deployment.
     * New Stack: C++ NLP core, Django backend, React frontend.
     * Remit to: _"Define steps to transition Engineering Team from Start-Up to Enterprise processes of working."_:
         * Led Mentoring & knowledge transfer sessions to develop a _"sharing"_ Team culture and increase bus count.
         * Education on how to: _"shorten the feedback loop"_, to increase productivity.
         * Education on De-Risking changes to improve quality and raise design issues early in the process.
         * Provide Linux support & design principals to their Windows-based Product Offerings.

 Software Developer / Quality Assurance: Cisco (2008 - 2018)
 -----------------------------------------------------------